davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: TILE-Gx options

-These -m options are supported on the TILE-Gx:
+These :samp:`-m` options are supported on the TILE-Gx:

 .. option:: -mcmodel=small